Rules to Better Email - 78 Rules

 This way you can review issues together, and, importantly, decisions are confirmed in writing.

-- Call up the client (or have a meeting)
+3. Call up the client for a checked-by

 If you receive separate emails, respond to each email individually.
 Don't respond to a series of emails in one email.